How to regain computer hard drive space

 2. In the System Restore window, click System Restore Settings.

-3. In the System Restore tab, you can check Turn off System Restore on all drives to disable this feature completely or click the Settings button to decrease space usage.
+3. In the System Restore tab, select the Turn off System Restore on all drives option to disable this feature completely or click the Settings button to decrease space usage.
 We recommend the second option.

 Additional suggestion for Windows 2000 and Windows XP users